John Gadsby (tavern keeper): Indian Queen Hotel

 The Indian Queen Hotel, at Hanover and Baltimore Streets, was a sizeable tavern that showed off new mechanical innovations, including a steam kitchen, stew stove, patent oven, and smoke jacks to move a large coffee roaster and mechanical spits.
 In addition to his tavern's position as a stagecoach station on four lines, this hostelry par excellence brought Gadsby both a fortune and an excellent reputation in Baltimore.
 Guest Samuel Breck wrote:

 On May 10, 1808, Gadsby and Peggy had a son, William.
-But on February 12, 1812, Peggy passed away, and a short 11 months later, Gadsby married Providence "Provey" (Norris) Langworthy, twenty years his junior.
+But on February 12, 1812, Peggy died, and a short 11 months later, Gadsby married Providence "Provey" (Norris) Langworthy, twenty years his junior.
 The Norris family was prominent in Baltimore and attended numerous events at the Indian Queen Hotel.
 The patriarch of the family, Provey's father Benjamin Bradford Norris, was significant in town for being a signer of the Bush Declaration.
 The couple had three children in Baltimore: Virginia (1813), Augusta (1816), and Julia (1818).
 They also had a son, Charles, who died as a young child.

 Of the many notable guests Gadsby welcomed before, during, and after the Battle of Baltimore, Francis Scott Key would become the most significant.
 Key finished his song the "Defence of Fort McHenry," now better known as "The Star-Spangled Banner," at the Indian Queen on September 16, 1814.

 During the Panic of 1819, Gadsby sold his lease and left Baltimore nearly penniless.
 The reasons behind his financial downfall are unsure.

 Gadsby looked toward Washington Hall Hotel in Philadelphia, the next stop on his stagecoach line to the north, for his next venture.
 He was in negotiations to take over the hotel, but its loss by fire rendered his plans moot.
-Instead he looked to the next stagecoach stop to the south: Franklin Hotel in Washington, DC.
+Instead he looked to the next stagecoach stop to the south: Franklin Hotel in Washington, D.C.